Oversights in the Respective Theorems of von Neumann and Bell are Homologous: The Oversight in Bell's Theorem

+We now turn to Bell's theorem \cite{Bell-1964} and show that it harbours the same oversight as that in von Neumann's theorem.
+As we noted in the Introduction, Bell's theorem purports to prove that no locally causal and realistic theory in the sense envisaged by Einstein can reproduce all of the statistical predictions of quantum theory.
+We will follow the proof of the theorem in the manner of Clauser, Horne, Shimony, and Holt (CHSH) \cite{CHSH,Clauser}.
+In the derivation of the bounds on the CHSH correlator, such as those in Eq.~(\ref{chshbounds}) below, one usually employs factorized probabilities of observing the measurement results rather than the measurement results themselves as we will do in our derivation.
+But employing probabilities in that manner only manages to mask the implicit assumption in the proof we intend to bring out here.

-Consider -- in slightly modern terms -- the standard EPR-Bohm type experiment envisaged by John S. Bell to prove his famous theorem \cite{Bell}.
+Consider the standard EPR type spin-${\frac{1}{2}}$ experiment, as proposed by Bohm and later used by Bell in the proof of his theorem \cite{Bell-1964,Clauser}.
 Alice is free to choose a detector direction ${\bf a}$ or ${\bf a'}$ and Bob is free to choose a detector direction ${\bf b}$ or ${\bf b'}$ to detect spins of the fermions they receive from a common source, at a space-like distance from each other.
-The objects of interest then are the bounds on the sum of possible averages put together in the manner of CHSH \cite{CHSH},
+The objects of interest then are the bounds on the sum of counterfactually possible averages of their observations put together in the manner of CHSH \cite{CHSH},